Breed (comics): Breed II

 Having been left alone since the death of his 'breed friend and ally Rachel at the conclusion of the first series, Raymond Stoner leaves Elsewhere and tries to find inner peace in a Nepalese Sanctuary in an attempt to banish his (literal) personal demons.
 Having no success, he leaves the Temple and hones his martial skills fighting in various South American wars, with and against varied rebels and gangsters, but cannot shake off the CIA and the Demons, both of whom are hunting him.
-He learns more about the nature of these demons and their aims, and realises he must choose whether to side with humanity in the confrontation which is about to come.
-Rejecting an offer to join the demons, he battles with the highest level demon he has yet encountered - with the aid of Rachel's spirit - yet his victory comes at a heavy price when the fountain which provides him with his rejuvenating water is destroyed in the battle.
+He learns more about the nature of these demons and their aims, and realizes he must choose whether to side with humanity in the confrontation which is about to come.
+Rejecting an offer to join the demons, he battles with the highest level demon he has yet encountered – with the aid of Rachel's spirit – yet his victory comes at a heavy price when the fountain that provides him with his rejuvenating water is destroyed in the battle.

 Breed III

-Dreadstar and Oedi appear on the last page of 'Breed III #5 and in issue #6 along with other of Starlin's creations, such as Wyrd and Kid Kosmos as part of the "Elsewhere Alliance".
+Dreadstar and Oedi appear on the last page of Breed III #5 and in issue #6 along with other of Starlin's creations, such as Wyrd and Kid Kosmos as part of the "Elsewhere Alliance".
 Issue #7 concludes the storyline.